yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 3.md

 *   Technology exists to create realistic fake videos of individuals.

-*   *Thought Question:* How could deep fake audio or video be combined with spear phishing campaigns to make them even more convincing and dangerous?

 ---
 **Section VII Takeaways:** AI-powered deep fakes (audio and video) represent an emerging threat capable of bypassing traditional security controls through highly convincing impersonation, enabling sophisticated fraud and social engineering.